 President Donald Trump’s midterm push has few equals in recent American politics.
 In an effort to energize his base, defy history and stave off congressional losses, he has held rallies across the country — often leaving the truth in the dust.

 Trump talks a lot about winning while emphasizing how much the country would lose under shared Democratic control, whether the issue is immigration, health care or the economy.

 Here’s our top examples of Trump’s final fibs.
-(Warning, this story might be updated as we hear more in the final stretch.)

 1. "The Democrats want to invite caravan after caravan of illegal aliens into our country.
 And they want to sign them up for free health care, free welfare, free education, and for the right to vote."